Kate-Willett/HadISDH_Marine_Build/README.md

 Add code to grid the data: THIS IS NOT SO SIMPLE!
 - first grid to closest 3 hourly (00, 03....21) 1by1s (most likely using the anomalies) - could use winsorising or median?
-- average time first in the 1by1s
+- average time first over days in the 1by1s - mean of at least 4 obs per day, check for sampling in both halves of day, may mean over both halves and then mean of means
+- average dailies to pentad 1by1s (at least 2 days present) - mean
-- average dailies to 5by5s
+- average dailies to monthly 1by1s (at least 50% of days present) - mean
+- average monthly 1by1s over 5by5 grids (at least one 1by1) - mean

 Add code to assess climatological uncertainties at the gridbox scale